format37/jupyter_notebook_docker/README.md

 ./compose.sh
 ```
 4. Open docker container's logs and get connection string
 5. Paste connection string in browser and go.
-All files will be stored in mounted volume work/
+Only files, stored in mounted volume work/ will be saved after container's restart.